 Citizen Magnificent Productions

 I woke up one day to find my friend had sent me audio of him taunting his 2 1/2 year old about the internet.
-I didn’t honestly didn’t recognize the voice as his and legit thought he was repeatedly playing audio at his kid from some sort of internet training tutorial.
+I didn’t honestly didn’t recognize the voice as being his and legit thought he was repeatedly playing audio at his kid from some sort of internet training tutorial.
 That, coupled with my not quite being able to parse what his kid was saying, lead me to envision what you see here.

 Nope, there’s really not much more to say about this one.